awesome-automations/awesome-automations.github.io/_posts/design/2019-01-22-streaming-camera-feed-to-tv.md

 The Chromecast device has the built-in capability to play live web stream - usually in the form of HTTP Live Stream (also known as HLS).
 Most of the IP based cameras that we have today support RTSP (Realtime streaming protocol).

 For your Chromecast to play your camera feed, somehow the RTSP stream needs to be converted to HLS.
 For that, we will use program called [streamer](https://github.com/gihad/streamer) that does real-time stream conversion.
 It not only converts the stream, but also runs a web server on a specific port, where you can access the streams/camera feeds.
-For that, it uses NGINX (a reverse proxy), that dos the port translation.
+For that, it uses NGINX (a reverse proxy), that does the port translation.
 For example, you can chose to run the streamer on a port `9999`, the nginx receives the HTTP requests on the port `9999`, and forwards that request to port `80` running inside the docker container.

 ### Step 2: Setting up Streamer